Palomalagutti/Palomalagutti/README.md

 - 👋 Hi, I’m @Palomalagutti
-- 👀 I’m interested in games, movies, drawing
+- 👀 I’m interested in games, movies, drawing and writing
-- 🌱 I’m currently learning HTML5, CSS , JS , Java , Python
+- 🌱 I’m currently learning HTML5, CSS , JS
-- 💞️ I’m looking to collaborate on my own games
+- 💞️ I’m looking to have a chill, fun, stress free life
 - 📫 How to reach me palomalagutti@gmail.com

 <!---